jamzad/SlicerMassVision/README.md

 * Model training: data stratification, data balancing, model selection
 * Whole-slide deployment: global deployment, masked deployment

+## Documentations
+To access user manual, documentations, and tutorials please use the following link

+TBA
 ## Citation
 Please use the following citations if you are using SlicerDESI
 * TBA